Rapunzel's Tangled Adventure season 2

-The second season of Rapunzel's Tangled Adventure premiered on June 24, 2018 and concluded on April 14, 2019.
-The series was renamed from Tangled: The Series to Rapunzel's Tangled Adventure prior to the premiere.
+The second season of Rapunzel's Tangled Adventure premiered on June 24, 2018, and concluded on April 14, 2019.
+The series was retitled from Tangled: The Series to Rapunzel's Tangled Adventure ahead of second season premiere.

 Episodes

 Soundtrack

 Rapunzel's Tangled Adventure (Music from the TV Series) is the third soundtrack album from the Tangled franchise.
 It was released on April 12, 2019, by Walt Disney Records.